Our Conductors

 I have two very wonderful children and two even more wonderful granddaughters who live in the USA.
 I try to spend as much time as I can with them.

-• Bob Pettener, Conductor
+• Bob Pettener, Associate Musical Director

 Bio Coming Soon